 Access to Medicines

-Public Citizen's Global Access to Medicines Program works with partners worldwide to improve health outcomes and save lives, through use of pharmaceutical cost-lowering measures including generic competition.
+Public Citizen's Access to Medicines group works with partners worldwide to improve health outcomes and save lives, through use of pharmaceutical cost-lowering measures including generic competition.
 We help civil society groups and public agencies overcome patent-based and other drug monopolies.
 Our work challenges Big Pharma's economic and political power.

 Peter Maybarduk, Director

-Burcu Kilic is an expert on legal, economic and political issues surrounding intellectual property law, policy, development and innovation.
+Burcu Kilic is an expert on legal, economic and political issues surrounding intellectual property law & policy, trade, development and innovation.
 She provides technical and legal assistance to governments and civil society groups around the world and promotes their participation in international rule making.
 She has performed research and written extensively on these subjects.
 Her latest book "Boosting Pharmaceutical Innovation in the Post-TRIPS Era; Real Life Lessons for the Developing World" illustrates the critical role that intellectual property strategies play within access and innovation.

 She completed her Ph.D. at Queen Mary, University of London as a School of Law Fellow, where she taught International and Comparative Patent Law and Policy.
-She holds Masters degrees from University of London and Stockholm University in Intellectual Property Law and Law and Information Technology.
-During her studies, she received numerous awards and honors from the British Foreign and Commonwealth Office, European Union, Swedish Institute and Central Research Fund, University of London.
+She holds Masters degrees from University of London and Stockholm University in Intellectual Property Law and Law and Information Technology and a law degree from Ankara University.
+She is also a SARChI Research Fellow at Institute for Economic Research on Innovation, Tshwane University of Technology, South Africa.

 Back to Access to Medicines Home Page